How to Get Back Your Money from a Company That’s Closing Down in Singapore

 Even amongst creditors, the debts of secured creditors such as banks are paid off first.
 After that, the company’s suppliers, vendors and service providers are paid off.
 Customers are on the lower end of the creditor queue, as these deposits are unsecured.

-5. Filing a Claim with the Small Claims Tribunal
+5. Filing a Claim with the Small Claims Tribunals

 If the company is still active under ACRA and has yet to cease operations, you may lodge a claim with the Small Claims Tribunals.

-However, your claim cannot exceed $10,000.
-This is unless you and the company both consent to a higher amount not exceeding $20,000 by signing a memorandum.
+However, your claim cannot exceed $20,000.
+This is unless you and the company both consent to a higher amount of up to $30,000 by signing a memorandum.

 All claims after 10 July 2017 must be submitted online via the Community Justice and Tribunals System.
 Supporting documents that must be uploaded include: